rkotze/rkotze.github.io/_drafts/2019-10-10-azure-pipeline-vs-code-extension.md

 I've created a separate post for the deployment pipeline to keep this post concise.
 Azure DevOps pipeline separates build pipelines and releases.
 See [deploy to VS Code marketplace](/coding/deploy-vscode-extension-azure-pipeline).

-I hope the post helped you build a pipeline for your VS Code extension.
+I hope this post helps you build a pipeline for your VS Code extension.
 Please comment below if you have questions or improvements to the post.
 If you did find it useful, please take a moment to share this via Twitter.